 Against this backdrop, plaintiffs and defendants both moved for summary judgment on issues arising from plaintiffs' priority list of August 16, 2004.
-"Summary
+"Summary ex parte and in camera.

-&lt;sup>1 With respect to the remainder of plaintiffs' outstanding requests, the Opinion and Order of September 15, 2004 required the government to produce responsive documents or identify them in a log to be publicly filed or examined $\frac{ex \text{ parte}}{2}$ The CIA informed plaintiffs are the integrable of the second plaintiffs are the integrable of the second plaintiffs and the second plaintiffs are the integrable of the second plaintiffs.
+1 With respect to the remainder of plaintiffs' outstanding requests, the Opinion and Order of September 15, 2004 required the government to produce responsive documents or identify them in a log to be publicly filed or examined ex parte and in camera.

-&lt;sup>2 The CIA informed plaintiffs on April 15, 2005 that all Office of Inspector General ("OIG") documents pertaining to ongoing investigations or law enforcement activities were exempt under FOIA.
+The CIA informed plaintiffs on April 15, 2005 that all Office of Inspector General ("OIG") documents pertaining to ongoing investigations or law enforcement activities were exempt under FOIA.
 The CIA subsequently informed plaintiffs, in a letter dated July 15, 2005, that all responsive documents in the files of the OIG that no longer relate judgment is the procedural vehicle by which most FOIA actions are resolved."
 Jones-Edwards v.
 Appeal Bd. of the Nat'l Sec.
 Agency Cent.
 Sec.
 Agency, 352 F. Supp.
 2d 420, 423 (S.D.N.Y.
 2005) (citing Miscavige v.
 IRS, 2 F.3d 366, 369 (11th Cir.
 1993) ("Generally, FOIA cases should be handled on motions for summary judgment, once the documents in issue are properly identified.")).